RikuKunMS2/moonlight-ios-vision/README.md

 ## Building
 * Install Xcode beta from the [App Store page](https://developer.apple.com/download/all/?q=xcode)
 * You need to be signed into a developer account to download (and build) you don’t have to pay, just do all the steps right up to paying and then don’t pay

+* dont forget this next step ive gotten a bunch of mails about this
 * You should delete your old xcode and rename xcode-beta to xcode

+*no seriously you actually need to rename it because otherwise it will not know where to find frameworks and you will get buld errors please rename your xcode-beta app to xcode

 * Run `git clone -b visionos --recursive https://github.com/RikuKunMS2/moonlight-ios-vision.git`
   *  If you've already cloned the repo without `--recursive`, run `git submodule update --init --recursive`
 * Open Moonlight.xcodeproj in Xcode (it would download by default to your user folder on MacOS)